I Use This

 When I’m not sitting at my desk, I primarily use one of my more portable 13" devices:

-- A 2020 Dell XPS 13 Developer Edition with a somewhat faster i7, 16 GB RAM and an aftermarket 2TB SSD.
+- A 2020 Dell XPS 13 Developer Edition with an Intel i7, 16 GB RAM and an aftermarket 2TB SSD.
 It’s running Manjaro Linux with the Gnome DE.

 There’s also a 2016 17" System76 Oryx Pro i7/32GB/2.5TB/GTX980 laptop.
 It weighs about 10 pounds but I don’t have the heart to give it away.
 It’s running, you guessed it, Manjaro Linux Gnome Edition.

 An emacs daemon is always running on the Beast so it’s easy to jump into any post exactly where I left off from any system.
-This web site runs on hugo, so I simply save the markdown file, rebuild the site (it takes about 200 milliseconds with hugo) and jump back into emacs (^XS ^Z hugo fg - it’s practically muscle memory).
+This web site runs on hugo, so I simply save the markdown file, rebuild the site (it takes about 200 milliseconds to rebuild it from scratch with hugo) and jump back into emacs (^XS ^Z hugo fg - it’s practically muscle memory).
 If you see any stray XSs in any of the posts you’ll know I accidentally hit the shift key instead of the Control key.
 To avoid this I always map Caps Lock to the control key.
-The other tmux panes monitor the five Minecraft instances also running on the server (using Spigot), and our Jitsi videoconferencing server.
+The other tmux panes monitor the five Minecraft instances also running on the server (using Spigot), WeeChat IRC logged into the TWiT IRC channel, and our Jitsi videoconferencing server.

 I also wear an Oura ring for health and sleep monitoring.
 During the Covid-19 quarantine this ring is particularly useful because it monitors changes in my body temperature.
 Disclaimer: Oura used to be a sponsor and they gave me the ring.

 I use a couple of different camera systems.
-I have three Sony Alpha cameras with a variety of lenses.
-I shoot stills with the A7RIV typically with Sony FE 24mm f1.4 GM or Zeiss Planar T* FE 50mm F1.4 FE lenses.
+I shoot stills with the Sony A7RIV mirrorless camera typically with Sony FE 24mm f1.4 GM or Zeiss Planar T* FE 50mm F1.4 FE lenses.
 My daily carry for street photography is a Leica Q2 with its fixed 28mm F1.7 lens.
 I carry the Leica in a beautiful case and strap from Angelo Pelle.
 A beautiful camera deserves a beautiful case.

 When I do radio shows from here, I use the same gear connected to a Comrex Access2 audio codec over IP.
 We’ve replaced ISDN in the studio with a similar unit.
 Although these devices use the public Internet instead of direct ISDN lines, they work just as well.

 On the other side of the office, there’s a 55" curved Samsung OLED which I bought in 2013 for a ridiculous amount of money.
-It’s connected to Denon AVR S910W A/V receiver which feeds it signals from the Xfinity X1 box (for cable TV), an Nvidia Shield 2, an Xbox One S, an Apple TV, and Sonos Connect.
-The 5.1 audio comes from Aperion Audio’s Intimus speakers (L, R, Center, L-R Surrounds, and a sub).
+It’s connected to Denon AVR S910W A/V receiver which feeds it signals from a HDHomerun Prime (for cable TV), an Nvidia Shield 2, an Xbox One S, and an Apple TV.
+I use Elac Debut 2.0 bookshelf speakers here.
+In the living room there’s a full Elac surround system paired with a Hisense 100" short throw projector and screen.

 My preferred wired headphones to use with this system are the HiFiMan HE-560s.